mikeyjk/MurdochNavigate/README.md

 **To Do**:

-1) Fix camera's magnetic heading.

-2) Add video demonstration.
+1) Add video demonstration.

-3) Create a binary directory for Android and iOS executable/package.

-4) Continue investigation of dynamically generating obstructions on campus.
-Currently not scaleable.

-5) User Interface development.
+2) User Interface revamp.

-6) Work on touch screen input.
+3) Work on touch screen input.

-7) Emulate being on campus from mobile device, somehow.
+4) Emulate being on campus from mobile device, somehow.

-**Ideas**:

-1) Drop a marker at certain locations (track parked car).
- (share locations on facebook? store a local list of markers for user created content)

-2) Touch a building to view more information about it.

 -------------------